quocthai9120/CSE490g1_FP_Zh-En-NMT/docs/index.md

         Ground truth translation: A “Reset” Button for Europe’s Backyard.
         Our translation: “ reset ” relations with Europe ’s neighbors.

-Looking at the translations, we can see the pattern that our model works best for sentences with less than 5-10 **words**, it would still give fairly good translations for longer sentences.
+Looking at the translations, we can see the pattern that our model works best for medium length sentences with around 23 **words**, it would still give fairly good translations for shorter and longer sentences.
+The reason that makes our model works best for medium length sentences would be due to the fact that for shorter sentences, BLEU-score cannot reflect synonyms as good translation, and for longer sentences, it may predict more wrong words.

 ## Conclusion:
 Using transformer model allows us to learn more of long distance dependancies comparing to RNN-based model.
-This improves our performance by ...
+Even though this only improves our performance BLEU-score by 0.08, evaluating the generated output by human lets us know that our model learns much better with the Transformer-based model.
+This leads to a conclusion that for translating long and complex sentences from a complex language like Chinese, using a Transformer-based model is a great approach to follow.

+For our future work, we are experimenting using character-level tokenization with Transformer-based model.
+However, this might requires a significant amount of modification, so we would not include a final version of that in this project.
+However, we would leave the url to our most recent notebook of that here: [character-level Transformer-based model](https://github.com/quocthai9120/cse490g1_zh_en_nmt/blob/main/zh-en-machine-translation-char-level.ipynb).

 ## Demo:
 Below, we are showing a demo of how to use our trained model for translation.
 Simply, you can just load the trained model and use that trained model for translation as the following video (click on the thumbnail to see the video):